-public static String decryptBellaso(String encryptedText, String bellasoStr)
+public static String bellasoDecryption(String encryptedText, String bellasoStr)

 This method decrypts a string according to the Bellaso Cipher.

 Each character in encryptedText is replaced by the character corresponding to the character in bellasoStr, which is repeated to correspond to the length of plainText.